The Canonical Amoebot Model: Algorithms and Concurrency Control: The Canonical Amoebot Model

 \subsubsection{Movement Operations}

 The application layer can direct the system layer to initiate movements using the four movement operations \Contract, \Expand, \Pull, and \Push.
-An expanded amoebot can \Contract\ into either node it occupies; a contracted amoebot occupying a single node can \Expand\ into an unoccupied adjacent node.
+An expanded amoebot can \Contract\ into either node it occupies; a contracted amoebot can \Expand\ into an unoccupied adjacent node.
 Neighboring amoebots can coordinate their movements in a \textit{handover}, which can occur in one of two ways.
 A contracted amoebot $A$ can \Push\ an expanded neighbor $B$ by expanding into a node occupied by $B$, forcing it to contract.
 Alternatively, an expanded amoebot $B$ can \Pull\ a contracted neighbor $A$ by contracting, forcing $A$ to expand into the neighbor it is vacating.
-We give the details of each of these movement operations below.

 \subparagraph*{Contract.}

 Suppose that the application layer of an amoebot $A$ calls $\Contract(v)$, where $v \in \{\textsc{head}, \textsc{tail}\}$ (see \figtext~\ref{fig:operationscontract}).
 The system layer of $A$ first determines if this contraction is valid: if $A.\shape \neq \textsc{expanded}$ or $A$ is currently involved in a handover, this \Contract\ fails.
 Otherwise, the system layer releases all connections to neighboring amoebots via ports on node $v$ and begins contracting out of node $v$.
 Once the contraction completes, the system layer updates $A.\shape \gets \textsc{contracted}$, successfully completing this \Contract.